 Is it possible to deflect γ radiations in a way similar to α and β particles, using the electric or magnetic field?
 Give reasons.

 No, gamma radiations cannot deflect in a way similar to alpha and beta particles using electric or magnetic field because they are uncharged or neutral.
-Thus they do not deflect under the action of electric or magnetic field.
+Thus they do not deflect under the action of the electric or magnetic field.

-State following four properties each of α, β and γ radiations: (a) nature, (b) charge, (c) mass, and (d) effect of electric field.
+State following four properties each of α, β and γ radiations: (a) nature, (b) charge, (c) mass, and (d) effect of the electric field.